 Peter Sands has organised, run and chaired conferences for many major media groups including Johnston Press, Archant and Northcliffe.

-Peter writes regular columns in the Press Gazette and InPublishing magazines and is a regular contributor to national newspaper sports pages.
+Peter writes regular columns for InPublishing magazine and is a regular contributor to national newspaper sports pages.
 His specialist subjects include the media, management, training, football, Newcastle United FC, travel, the Languedoc area of France and human interest articles.